Time Spent Outside Has Surprising Benefits for Children’s Vision

-Modern kids spend more hours staring at screens and less time playing in the sunshine.
+Children now spend more hours staring at screens and less time playing in the sunshine.
 And the implications go beyond expanding waistlines.

 Less daylight may actually change the way children’s eyes develop, surprising new research shows.
 The result?
 A nearsightedness epidemic quietly mirroring the obesity crisis.

-The downside of darkness
+The Downside of Darkness

 Children who spend only about 20 minutes per day outdoors experience faster growth in the length of their eyes than those who log more hours in bright light.
 That’s according to a new Australian study.